-As described above, the Compensation Committee is responsible for overseeing our executive compensation programs.
-Each year the Chief Executive Officer presents to the Compensation Committee the performance results for the previous year for it to consider in determining the appropriate aggregate and individual compensation levels for the current year.
-In conducting its review, the Compensation Committee considers quantitative performance results, achievement of individual qualitative goals, the overall need of the organization to attract, retain and motivate the executive team, and the total cost of compensation programs.
-The Compensation Committee also reviews tally sheets that detail the executives' total target and actual compensation for the year.
-The use of tally sheets allows the Compensation Committee to have a complete understanding of the executives' compensation and is valuable in the assessment of past and current compensation and how it relates to each executive's duties and responsibilities.
+As described above, the Executive Management Compensation and Succession Committee is responsible for overseeing our executive compensation programs.
+Each year the Chief Executive Officer presents to the Executive Management Compensation and Succession Committee the performance results for the previous year for it to consider in determining the appropriate aggregate and individual compensation levels for the current year.
+In conducting its review, the Executive Management Compensation and Succession Committee considers quantitative performance results, achievement of individual qualitative goals, the overall need of the organization to attract, retain and motivate the executive team, and the total cost of compensation programs.
+The Executive Management Compensation and Succession Committee also reviews tally sheets that detail the executives' total target and actual compensation for the year.
+The use of tally sheets allows the Executive Management Compensation and Succession Committee to have a complete understanding of the executives' compensation and is valuable in the assessment of past and current compensation and how it relates to each executive's duties and responsibilities.

 Generally, base salaries and annual cash incentive awards are reviewed in the spring of each year following the regulatory process that closes our prior fiscal year.
 Any changes made to the base salaries are normally effective immediately following approval.
-As discussed below, no decision has been made with respect to salary adjustments for 2011.
-It is anticipated that such decisions will be made following the end of the first quarter of 2011.
+As discussed below, no decision has been made yet with respect to salary adjustments for 2012.
+It is anticipated that such decisions will be made following the end of the first quarter of 2012.

-Equity awards, generally consisting of stock options or restricted stock, are granted generally in the middle of each year.
-By keeping equity grant timeframes consistent year over year, we diminish the opportunity for manipulation of exercise prices on option grants to the extent any recipients are in possession of nonpublic information at the time of the meetings.
-Approval of grants for any newly-hired or promoted executives during the course of the year generally occurs at the Compensation Committee meeting immediately following the hiring or promotion.
-Equity awards were granted to our NEOs during July of 2010.
+Equity awards, generally consisting of stock options, restricted stock or restricted stock units generally are granted in the middle of each year.
+Approval of grants for any newly-hired or promoted executives during the course of the year generally occurs at the Executive Management Compensation and Succession Committee meeting immediately following the hiring or promotion.
+Equity awards were granted to our NEOs during July of 2011.

 Peer Comparison.
-In establishing compensation in October 2007, December 2009, and June 2010, the Compensation Committee utilized an external consultant, Frederic W. Cook & Co., Inc., to assist in the establishment of benchmarks and collection of external market data on a market reference group.

-Our compensation peer group consists of 20 similar publicly-traded financial companies, based on asset size, that provide banking and related services in a similar market area as First Busey.
-Our compensation peers (for the 2010 study) were as follows:
+In establishing compensation, in October 2007, December 2009, June 2010 and May 2011, the Executive Management Compensation and Succession Committee utilized an external consultant, Frederic W. Cook & Co., Inc., to assist in the establishment of benchmarks and collection of external market data on a market reference group.
+Our compensation peer group consists of 17 similar publicly-traded financial companies, based on asset size, that provide banking and related services in a similar market area as First Busey.
+Our compensation peers (for the 2011 study) were as follows:

-1st Source Corp.First Midwest Bancorp Inc.Old National Bancorp(South Bend, IN)(Itasca, IL)(Evansville, IN)
+1st Source Corp.
+(South Bend, IN)

+Pinnacle Financial Partners, Inc. (Nashville, TN)

+Lakeland Financial Corp.
+(Warsaw, IN)